The page has been translated by Gen AI.

 Cluster Administrator

-- Create a ClusterRoleBinding with the following content in the target cluster:
+2. Create a cluster role binding with the following contents in the target cluster.

 apiVersion: rbac.authorization.k8s.io/v1